ACrazyTown/flixel-shaders/README.md

 # HaxeFlixel Shaders

+**MOST OF THESE SHADERS ARENT MINE!!!
+I'M JUST MAKING A COLLECTION SO IT'S EASIER TO FIND SHADERS!**

 Collection of GLSL shaders for HaxeFlixel, fetched from open source projects.

 If you want to contribute and add a shader, please make a PR.